 The Last Castle by Denise Kiernan

-Which of these North Carolina novels have you read?
-Which will you pick up?
-What do you love about NC in general?
+Which of these North Carolina books have you read?

 Book Lists You May Also Love: